setms/book/docs/introduction/software.md

 Output is often omitted in automata theory, which focuses on solving problems by accepting input.
 For real computer programs, however, output is crucial.

-One may, of course, (and some have) argue that the output of a TM is somewhere on its single tape.
+One may argue that the output of a TM is somewhere on its tape.
 This works for TMs and to some extent for PDAs, but not for DFAs.
 As we've seen, DFAs are useful in many situations in software development and some of those situations require output.

 For instance, a **tokenizer** is a program that breaks a stream of text into individual tokens.
 These tokens may be part of a grammar, in which case we call the tokenizer a **lexer** or **lexical analyzer**.
-The program that analyzes a text against a grammar is a **parser**.
+A program that analyzes text against a grammar is a **parser** (which produces parse trees).
-The lexer must output the token it accepted, so that the parser can use it in its operations.
+The lexer must output the token it accepted, so that the parser can use it in its evaluations.

 ### Model of software